 "The bishop's lady, you should say," returned Wilhelm.
 "The legend relates, that there was a lady of a Bishop Mus who loved her cats to that degree that she left orders that they should be laid with her in the grave.
-[Author's Note: The remains of the body, as well as the skeletons of the cats, are still to be seen in a chapel on the western aisle of the church.]
 We will afterward go and see them."